s-evelyn/osticket-prereq/README.md

 <br />

-<h4>Congratulations you have successfully installed osTicket in your Virtual Machine, Continue to the Post Intallation Tutorial </h4>
+<h4>Congratulations you have successfully installed osTicket in your Virtual Machine, Continue to the [osTicket: Post-Installation Configuration Tutorial](https://github.com/s-evelyn/osTicket-PostInstallConfig) </h4>